Chipotle Mexican Grill (CMG) Q3 2017 Results - Earnings Call Transcript

 In addition to the impact of the hurricanes, we also made the decision to close two restaurants and relocate a third restaurant during the quarter, along with the expected closure of three additional restaurants in October.
 Impairments for these restaurants and other miscellaneous write-offs for equipment totaled about $4.4 million in the quarter, which impacted EPS by about $0.09.

 Although our IT security team identified and isolated this incident in a matter of weeks during March and April of this year, this level of potential exposure is a result of our high daily transaction volumes.
-This $30 million expense is included in G&A for the quarter and we'll continue to assess any possible shift in that potential liability going forward.
+This $30 million expense is included in G&A for the quarter, and we'll continue to assess any possible shift in that potential liability going forward.

 For the full quarter, our comps increased 1%, and adjusting for the Chiptopia revenue deferral from last year, the underlying comp would have been flat.
 This 100 basis point benefit will reverse over the next six months and there will be a drag of about 50 basis points to 60 basis points on the comp in both Q4 2017 and Q1 of 2018.
 While comps ended up flat overall for the quarter, adjusting for the revenue deferral, the actual daily and weekly comps varied widely.